OHIF/Viewers/platform/docs/docs/platform/extensions/modules/sop-class-handler.md

 # Module: SOP Class Handler

 ## Overview
-This module defines how a specific DICOM SOP class should be processed to make a displaySet, something that can be hung in a viewport.
+This module defines how a specific DICOM SOP class should be processed to make a list of `DisplaySet`, things which can be hung in a viewport.
 An extension can register a [SOP Class][sop-class-link] Handler Module by defining a `getSopClassHandlerModule` method.
 The [SOP Class][sop-class-link].

 The mode chooses what SOPClassHandlers to use, so you could process a series in a different way depending on mode within the same application.

 SOPClassHandler is a bit different from the other modules, as it doesn't provide a `1:1` schema for UI or provide its own components.
 It instead defines: